Considering the relationship between legacies, power relations and institutions in rural life.

 Participants: Colm and John Harrigan, Tom Ward

-Curated for the Labour and Lockout exhibition and conference at Limerick City Gallery of Art
+Curated by Helen Carey for Labour and Lockout, exhibition and conference Limerick City Gallery of Art.

 - Limerick City Gallery of Art, Limerick